Dawn Little, postdoc (2003-2006)

 Steve was trained as a technician in the DBMV from 2008 to 2011.
 He worked until 2016 on the ESF project, helping Christelle with microarray analyses of Brassica nigra samples and also studied SA- and JA-pathway crosstalk in response to oviposition in Arabidopsis.

-Current position: lab technician at the Nestlé Institute of Health Science, EPFL, Lausanne
+Current position: senior lab technician, Nestlé Institute of Health Science, EPFL, Lausanne

 Olivier Hilfiker, PhD student (2012-2017)